I’ve been to Rio de Janeiro many times, however, most of the time I only visit its famous beaches, Christ Redeemer, Sugar Loaf and downtown.

 Due to the Summer Olympic Games in August of 2016, Rio de Janeiro is exploding with new construction, especially in the old port zone.
 The Museu do Amanhã (Museum of Tomorrow) designed by Santiago Calatrava just opened and the new MIS (Museum of the Moving Image) is still under construction in Copacabana, but the building designed by Diller Scofidio and Benfro, is already outstanding.

-Rio de Janeiro is a very vibrant city full of attractions to please everyone, from gorgeous beaches, to rainforest, hikes, museums, churches, landmark buildings and especially stunning vistas.
-When visiting Rio visitors should take advantage of its multiply diverse options and explore every corner of this unique city.
+Rio de Janeiro is a very vibrant city full of attractions to please everyone, from gorgeous beaches to rainforests, hikes, museums, churches, landmark buildings and especially stunning vistas.
+When visiting Rio visitors should take advantage of its multiple diverse options and explore every corner of this unique city.

 Visiting Rio de Janeiro